Low frequency: Antenna heights

 Due to the long wavelengths in the band, nearly all LF antennas are electrically short, shorter than one quarter of the radiated wavelength, so their low radiation resistance makes them inefficient, requiring very low resistance grounds and conductors to avoid dissipating transmitter power.

 These electrically short antennas need loading coils at the base of the antenna to bring them into resonance.
 Many antenna types, such as the umbrella antenna and L- and T-antenna, use capacitive top-loading (a "top hat"), in the form of a network of horizontal wires attached to the top of the vertical radiator.
 The capacitance improves the efficiency of the antenna by increasing the current, without increasing its height.

 The height of antennas differ by usage.
 For some non-directional beacons (NDBs) the height can be as low as 10 meters, while for more powerful navigation transmitters such as DECCA, masts with a height around 100 meters are used.
 T-antennas have a height between 50–200 meters, while mast aerials are usually taller than 150 meters.

 The height of mast antennas for LORAN-C is around 190 meters for transmitters with radiated power below 500 kW, and around 400 meters for transmitters greater than 1000 kilowatts.
 The main type of LORAN-C antenna is insulated from ground.

 LF (longwave) broadcasting stations use mast antennas with heights of more than 150 meters or T-aerials.
 The mast antennas can be ground-fed insulated masts or upper-fed grounded masts.
 It is also possible to use cage antennas on grounded masts.

 Directional array antennas

 For broadcasting stations, directional antennas are often required.
 They consist of multiple masts, which often have the same height.
 Some longwave antennas consist of multiple mast antennas arranged in a circle with or without a mast antenna in the center.
 Such antennas focus the transmitted power toward ground and give a large zone of fade-free reception.
-This type of antenna is rarely used, because they are very expensive and require much space and because fading occurs on longwave much more rarely than in the medium wave range.
+This type of antenna is rarely used, because they are very expensive, require plenty of space and because fading does not occur as often in the longwave range as it does in the medium wave range.
 One antenna of this kind was used by transmitter Orlunda in Sweden.